itu-devops/itu-minitwit-monitoring/README.md

 This is the basic _ITU_MiniTwit_ application (Python 3 and SQLite) with added support for monitoring with Prometheus and Grafana as a Dashboard.

+Compared to the application in the master branch, this on monitors frequencies of each function call with a separate counter with the name `minitwit_`+ name of the respective function.

 The application is Dockerized.
 To build the application and a client which simulates users clicking around the front page you have to:

   * Build the application: